Get the latest strategies to protect your revenue in your inbox

 Mod APK

 MOD APK refers to a modified application.
 APK stands for Android Package Kit and is a common way scammers are producing fake apps to bypass security measures and mislead users.
-Modded APK or Mod APK are reworked copies of original mobile apps used to provide users with new or improved features.
+Modded APKs or Mod APKs are reworked copies of original mobile apps used to provide users with new or improved features.

 Scammers can target certain brands and users by producing fake apps via modded APKs.
 These customized applications can then be used to infect devices and steal information and funds.
 Pirates can also create Mod APKs for different reasons such as to resell the app or just to give the software away for free, sometimes including malware.